RobertPastor/PRCdataChallenge2025/Data-Download-OpenSkyNetwork/ReadMe.md

 C:\Users\rober\git\PRCdataChallenge2025\Data-Download-OpenSkyNetwork>

 ## download parquet files
+## do not use mc copy as there is a problem when the dataset contains DASHes

 mc.exe mirror prc-2025-datasets/  .

 this will create a subfolder called competition-data and download the parquet files into

+## read list of files in remote bucket
+mc ls --recursive --versions prc-2025-datasets